Leon-Plickat/LavaLauncher/README.md

 [this](https://git-send-email.io/) link to learn how to set up git for sending emails.

-For larger contributions, especially for radical changes, I highly recommend you to ask me if I will actually include your change(s), *before* working on your patch.
+For larger contributions, especially for radical changes, I highly recommend that you ask me if I will actually include your commit *before* working on it.

-You are strongly invited to add your name to the copyright header of the files you changed and to the authors sections in the man page and README, if you feel like you made an important contribution.
+You are strongly invited to add your name to the copyright header of the files you changed and to the authors sections in the man page and README if you made an important contribution.

 ## Licensing